dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 ## Multiple selections

-You can make multiple selections for quick and simultaneous edits.
+You can make multiple selections for small and simultaneous edits.
 The below commands are a common way to add more cursors and allow you to insert cursors below or above with ease.

 - Option-Command-Down  arrow
 - Option-Command-Up arrow